 It’s not just about blogging regularly, though!
 If you want to make money, you need to pay attention to Google’s blogging tips.
 Google is generous and helpful (mostly), and they want us all to make money on the internet.

-The most popular blogs have a variety of short and long posts
+2. Write a variety of short and long posts

 This is the most recent blogging tip I’ve learned – I discovered it about two years ago: